 The Toy library has been a saviour for my family in our little house.
 Managing toys is a constant battle, so I’ve found that becoming a member of a toy library allows me to own fewer toys (and therefore have less toy clutter) but still have happy kids.

 Taking up hobbies like gardening, carpentry, blogging, making your own jams and baking not only allow you to follow a passion and increase your skills, they can also save you money.

 If you’ve been thinking about a frugal life or just wondering how to live frugally and save money, I hope this post has been useful.

-Frugal living comes as the result of many small changes and can take some time to implement.
+Frugal living comes as a result of many small changes and can take some time to implement.
 That was certainly the case for me when I started to take ownership of my finances and get my debt under control.

 Go easy on yourself, and give yourself the grace to stuff it up on occasion.
-Focus on the long game, and the exponential benefits of making small frugal changes to your life, and you’ll be golden.
+Focus on the long game and the exponential benefits of making small frugal changes to your life, and you’ll be golden.